Forced labour under German rule during World War II

 The use of slave and forced labour in Nazi Germany (Zwangsarbeit) and throughout German-occupied Europe during World War II took place on an unprecedented scale.
 It was a vital part of the German economic exploitation of conquered territories.
 It also contributed to the mass extermination of populations in occupied Europe.
 The Germans abducted approximately 12 million people from almost twenty European countries; about two thirds came from Central Europe and Eastern Europe.

 Many workers died as a result of their living conditions – extreme mistreatment, severe malnutrition and abuse were the main causes of death.
 Many more became civilian casualties from enemy (Allied) bombing and shelling of their workplaces throughout the war.
 At the peak of the program, the forced labourers constituted 20% of the German work force.
 Counting deaths and turnover, about 15 million men and women were forced labourers at one point during the war.
 Besides Jews, the harshest deportation and forced labor policies were applied to the populations of Belarus, Ukraine, and Russia.
 By the end of the war, half of Belarus's population had been either killed or deported.

 The defeat of Nazi Germany in 1945 freed approximately 11 million foreigners (categorized as "displaced persons"), most of whom were forced labourers and POWs.
-During the war, German forces brought into the Reich 6.5 million civilians, in addition to Soviet POWs, for unfree labour in factories.
+During the war, German forces had brought into the Reich 6.5 million civilians, in addition to Soviet POWs, for unfree labour in factories.
 Returning them home was a high priority for the Allies.
-However returning citizens of the USSR were often meant suspicion of collaboration or reincarceration in a Gulag prison camp.
 The United Nations Relief and Rehabilitation Administration (UNRRA), Red Cross, and military operations provided food, clothing, shelter, and assistance in returning home.
 In all, 5.2 million foreign workers and POWs were repatriated to the Soviet Union, 1.6 million to Poland, 1.5 million to France, and 900,000 to Italy, along with 300,000 to 400,000 each to Yugoslavia, Czechoslovakia, the Netherlands, Hungary, and Belgium.